moja-global/community-website/website/blog/2022-07-23-progress-so-far-outreachy.md

 ---
-title: Progress so far - 2022 Outreachy interns
+title: Progress so far - 2022 Outreachy interns (May)
 description: Contributions and progress made by the Outreachy interns (2022)
 tags: ['moja-global','outreachy','open-source','internships','mentorship']
 authors: Namyalg